 It's the Weekend.
 Let's Eat.
 Gilbert.

 You won't be the only people eager to trek into Arizona Wilderness Brewing Co. on a Friday night.
 Arrive early to take in the crowd of happy campers cheering with foam-topped craft beers and munching on share-sized meals.
-The menu is inspired by the great outdoors, with items like "After the Hike Burger or the Arizona Trail Burger.
+The menu is inspired by the great outdoors, with items like After the Hike Burger or the Arizona Trail Burger.
 Southwest ingredients such as green chiles and roasted red peppers find their way into most dishes.
 Plus, for spice fans: jalapeños, in all forms—sliced, diced, roasted, jellied, even tossed in a dressing for a side of slaw.
 Cool off with a signature in-house brew.
 Arizona Wilderness is famous for its sour beers, such as the Blood Orange Gose and Grapefruit Gose, both made with citrus from Agritopia Farm.

-The food at Joe's Farm Grill lands somewhere between healthy hipster and outdoor picnic: basically, no-fuss favorites that are gussied up a bit.
-Take, for example, a burger.
-Here, it's stepped up with roasted red peppers, grilled mushrooms, farm-made pecan pesto, and imported fontina.
+The food at Joe's Farm Grill lands somewhere between healthy hipster and outdoor picnic; basically, no-fuss favorites that are gussied up a bit.
+A simple burger gets elevated with roasted red peppers, grilled mushrooms, farm-made pecan pesto and imported fontina.
 While there's no pasta or potato salad here, there is the BBQ Chicken Salad mixed with fresh herbs, roasted corn, poblano peppers and crispy tortilla strips.
 Dining at Joe's is a team effort.
 While one person orders, another should be ready to pounce on an empty outdoor table.
 This is a popular Gilbert destination, especially for families who alternate between games of tag on the grassy lawn and bites of food.

 Joyride Taco House is more fiesta than siesta, with an atmosphere that can only be described as energetic.
 That same zip can be found on menu items: colorful, flavorful, impactful.
-Start with the guacamole, which is Joyride-ified with tomatillo, Cholula, jalapeño, and corn.
+Start with the guacamole, which is Joyride-ified with tomatillo, Cholula Hot Sauce, jalapeño and corn.
 Next, bite into the Baja Fish taco, which is composed of ridiculously fresh grilled ﬁsh (yes, in the desert), guacamole, Mexican slaw, pico gringo and white magic (Joyride's term for crema).
 If you aren't yet convinced that the menu is anything but standard, take a sip of one of the margaritas, including flavors such as blood orange and cucumber-serrano.